Other Bad Acts Evidence

 Although the other bad acts evidence rule has always required that the prosecutor provide advance notice to the defense if it intends to introduce “other acts evidence,” prosecutors have played fast and loose with the notice requirement.
 The defendant’s lawyer would often get a notice during the trial when there is no time to prepare or investigate the other bad acts evidence the prosecutor intends to use.

 The Michigan Supreme Court has amended the rule and now makes the notice requirement a bit more meaningful.
-This is not to say that a prosecutor could not give notice during the trial; however, the burden is now a bit higher.
-The important changes are that instead of “reasonable notice at least 14 days before trial”, the rule now requires that the notice be “written” or “oral on the record” (this means in open court and in front of the judge).
+The prosecutor can give notice during the trial; however, the burden for an exception to the notice requirement is a bit higher.
+The significant changes are that instead of “reasonable notice at least 14 days before trial”, the rule now requires that the notice be “written” or “oral on the record” (this means in open court and front of the judge).
 The words allowing for the notice to be “during the trial” have been deleted; however, the rule does not prevent the notice from being provided during the trial.

 Michigan Criminal Defense Attorney